Ratified May 21st , 1992

 1. Assume duties of President in absence of President, and Vice Presidents in facilitating meetings.

-5. Be responsible for attendance roll and all records of the Classified Senate.
+4. Be responsible for attendance roll of the Classified Senate.

 5. Monitor and request of the Parliamentarian/Historian amendment of the geographical employee roster via the Personnel and Board of Trustee agenda/minutes as necessary and immediately prior to annual elections.

 1. Assume duties of President in absence of President, Vice Presidents and Secretary in facilitating meetings.

 2. Assume responsibility of recording all minutes of Classified Senate and Executive Committee and submitting those minutes to the Secretary for formatting and distribution.

 1. Assume duties of President in absence of President, Vice Presidents, Secretary and Recorder in facilitating meetings.